giellalt/lang-tlh/tlh.md

-Conjunctions
-Conjunctions in Klingon join sentences or nouns.

-Nouns

-Nouns in Klingon language are things.
-Noo, they **denote** things.

-Numerals
-Numerals in Klingon language are numbers.

-Adverbs
-Adverbs in Klingon

-Interjections
-Interjections in Klingon are exclamations.

-Verbs
-Verbs in Klingon language are used for both actions and adjectival properties

-*Basic verbs examples:*
-* *Qong* `Qong+V` (Eng. he/she/it/they sleep(s))
-* *jIQong* `Sg1+Qong+V` (Eng.
-I sleep)
-* *bIQong* `Sg2+Qong+V` (Eng. you sleep)
-* *maQong* `Pl1+Qong+V` (Eng. we sleep)
-* *SuQong* `Pl2+Qong+V` (Eng. you sleep)
-* *legh* `Sg3+legh+V` (Eng. he/she/it/they see(s) him/her/it/them)
-* *qalegh* `Sg1+SgO2+legh+V` (Eng.
-I see you)
-* *vIlegh* `Sg1+SgO3+legh+V` (Eng.
-I see him/her/it/them)
-...

-## Prefixes
-Prefixes in Klingon language are bound to beginning of other words.
-However, verbal prefixes which are central to verb inflection are actually situated with other verb inflection.

-Adjectives
-There are no adjectives in Klingon language, see verbs instead.

-Pronouns
-Pronouns in Klingon language are references to things.

-The Klingon morphophonological/twolc rules file

-* *primus%>s*
-* *primus00*

-* examples:*

-* examples:*

-* examples:*

-* examples:*

-# Symbol affixes

-### Noun inflection
-The Klingon nouns have a number of suffixes arranged after each other for lots of stuff.

-Augmentation is used for more or less important, bigger, smaller etc.
-€gt-norm: Nominal augmentation
-Qagh Qagh+N+Sg+Nom error
-Qagh’a’ Qagh+N+Aug+Sg+Nom huge mistake
-QaghHom Qagh+N+Dim+Sg+Nom small mistake

-Plural is marked by some suffixes
-€gt-norm: nominal plurals
-€ Qaghpu’ Qagh+N+Pl+Nom

-Nouns are qualified by some other suffixes too €gt-norm: nominal qualification
-€ Qaghqoq Qagh+N+Sg+Foc/qoq+Nom error qoq

-The possessor is marked in suffix too
-€gt-norm: Nominal possession
-€ QaghwIJ Qagh+N+Sg+PxSg1+Nom my error

-cases add some semantic relations as usual
-€gt-norm: Nominal cases
-€ QaghDaq Qagh+N+Sg+Loc in an error
-€ Qaghvo’ Qagh+N+Sg+Sep from an error

-augmentation is optional

-number marker is optional, singular being the unmarked form

-qualification is optional

-possession is optional

-case marker is optional, nominative being the unmarked form

-## Proper noun inflection
-proper nouns inflect like nominals

 ## Verb inflection
 The Klingon language verbs inflect in persons with obligatory prefixes, then the verb stem and all the optional suffixes..